AdaCore/training_material/courses/spark_essentials/030_spark_language/03-language_restrictions.rst

 |

-* No need for users to add specifications about separation
+* No need for programmers to add specifications about separation

   - Between parameters and global variables
   - Between parameters themselves